boguszjelinski/kern/HOWTORUN.md

 The *ulimit* command helps under heavy load, number has to be adjusted to needs.

 ### Kapi client
-Kapi is alse a Rest API written in Go but we will need only the client
+Kapi is a complete Rest API written in Go but we will need only the client stored in this repository:
 1) cd client
 2) adjust the host of RestAPI server in util.go
    ```